 Operating the Elegoo Mars 3D Printer

-With SLA printers, you have to level before printing.
-The instruction manual has the steps to take to level the bed.
+With SLA printers, you have to level the bed before printing.
+The instruction manual has the steps for leveling the bed.
 The accompanying pictures and screenshots will make your work easier.

 The instructions are also included as a PDF on the USB stick.